 After Barry Bonds hit home run #756, I knew I had to talk to Lance Williams.
 He and fellow San Francisco Chronicle reporter Mark Fainaru-Wada wrote "Game Of Shadows," the book that blew open the Bonds/BALCO steroids story last year.

-Today on KMOX, I asked Lance what he was thinking when Bonds hit the record-breaking homer last night.
+Today I asked Lance what he was thinking when Bonds hit the record-breaking homer last night.
 He then provided an update on the federal grand jury investigation and baseball's own internal look at steroids in the game.
 I was also curious whether everyone in San Francisco is happy about Bonds' achievement, and what kind of e-mail Lance received from Giants fans today.

 Here's my original conversation with Lance from March 29, 2006, when the book was published.